platformsh/platformsh-docs/sites/platform/src/add-services/influxdb.md

 ### From a 1.x version

-From version 2.3 onwards, InfluxDB includes an upgrade utility that can convert databases from previous versions to version 2.3 or later.
+From version 2.3 onward, InfluxDB includes an upgrade utility that can convert databases from previous versions to version 2.3 or later.

 To upgrade from a 1.x version to 2.3 or later, change the service version in your `.platform/services.yaml` file and push your project.